-Caroline Gordon-Elliott graduated from Vassar College with a BA in drama and political science (and the fantasy that her life would be just as cool as "Reality Bites" but in a higher income bracket) she immediately hopped into her hand-me-down Honda and left her NYC childhood home to drive across the country (with a hot guy she fortunately broke up with shortly after) to Los Angeles to fulfill her mother's dream of being cast as Julia Roberts' younger sister (in some movie that was probably never going to be written.)
+Caroline Gordon-Elliott graduated from Vassar College with a Bachelor of Arts in drama and political science.
+She immediately hopped into her hand-me-down Honda and left her NYC childhood home to drive across the country to Los Angeles (with a hot guy she fortunately broke up with shortly after) to fulfill her mother's dream of being cast as Julia Roberts' younger sister (in some movie that was probably never going to be written.)
 After auditioning for the Power Rangers, Gigli, and starring in a movie that was supposed to be the next big thing, but that never left the edit bay (but that fortunately gave her a SAG card, which offered expensive legitimacy and free DVDs every awards season) she decided it was time she started writing her own stuff.

 She wrote and co-produced her first play, 4 Girls from Vassar, which was, in fact, starring 4 girls from Vassar.
 LA Weekly thought Caroline was attractive, which meant a lot to her ego, but also thought she was funny and smart, which really helped her ego.
 She went on to write two more plays, which also rocked, to which LA Weekly did not mention Caroline's attractiveness, but did say that her wit was razor sharp, which was just fine for her.
 She started writing screenplays, and after learning how to not write bad ones anymore, she decided screenwriting was where she truly wanted to starve as an artist.